 If you are in pain, get advice on pain relief medicines you can take.

-If any pain or bleeding from the anal area is associated with sex, stop sex and abstain until reviewed by a doctor.
-Any anal sex in the presence of broken or damaged skin can increase the risk of transmission of HIV or sexually transmitted infections (STIs).
+If you have any pain or bleeding from the anal area, stop anal sex and don’t have sex again until you have seen a doctor.
+If you have anal sex when your skin is broken or damaged, you are at increased risk of HIV or sexually transmitted infections (STIs).
 It can also lead to further damage of the area.

 You should call triple zero (000) and ask for an ambulance if you:

 If there is any suspicion that the injury was not the result of an accident and that it was deliberately inflicted, you should seek help from a healthcare professional as soon as possible.
 This could be a nurse or doctor at an emergency department or a doctor’s surgery, or a health visitor or school nurse.

 You can also search for local services and agencies that can offer confidential advice in the National Health Services Directory.

 Not sure what to do next?

 If you are still concerned about your anus, use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).

 Learn more here about the development and quality assurance of healthdirect content.